 Hatha Yoga Pradeepika, and Yogacharya Sundaram in his book Raja Yoga, have included charity (dāna) as an important niyama element.

 Charity (dāna) – means relinquishing of ownership with no expectation of return.
 There are many types of sacrifices or selfless giving and the most important, in order of significance are;

-Charity in Christianity – Whilst in the early years, Charity was a simple act of giving money, over time, it evolved into building charitable institutions such as hospitals, schools and other educational institutions for common benefit.
+Charity in Christianity – Whilst in the early years, charity was a simple act of giving food, clothes or money, over time, it evolved into building charitable institutions such as hospitals, schools and other educational institutions for common benefit.
 In fact, Carnagie Mellon University, Rockfeller University, John Hopkins hospital and many other well-known and world class educational institutions were founded as a result of charitable endowments by individuals.